em/gcanvas/readme.md

 Gcanvas
 ========
-An HTML5 Canvas API implementation that generates Gcode for mill and/or lathe CNC.
-Runs in node and the browser.
+An HTML5 Canvas implementation that generates Gcode for 4 axis CNC milling.

 ### Installation
 First make sure you have [nodejs](http://nodejs.org) installed.